What Are Backlinks (and How You Build Them)

-What Are Good Backlinks?
+What are Good Backlinks?

 Google wants to see people (or websites) linking to your website naturally.

-, which include "any behavior that manipulates links to your site or outgoing links from your site"
+", which include "any behavior that manipulates links to your site or outgoing links from your site."

-.
 But why would people link to your site naturally?
 Google thinks the best way to get other sites to link to your site is to create high-quality content.

 "Creating good content pays off: Links are usually editorial votes given by choice."

-.
-These include the quality of the linking domain and the other links leading from it, the anchor text, the surrounding links and text, the domains authority, and link diversity, among many other factors.
-The goal is to measure three things:
+In order to determine if a link is manipulative or genuine, Google's Penguin algorithm measures a myriad of factors.
+These include the quality of the linking domain and the other links leading from it, the anchor text, the surrounding links and text, the domain authority, and link diversity, among many other factors.

 , and the linking domain's other content are relevant to the page where the link is leading.
 For instance, a link from a vacation rental website to a limousine service may qualify as a good backlink.

 How much does Google trust the website linking to your page?
-Nobody knows for sure how Google measures trust.
-But in all probability, they have a list of hand-picked websites that they consider to be 100% trustworthy (i.e., sites with domain authority
+Nobody knows for sure how Google measures trust, but in all probability, they have a list of hand-picked websites that they consider to be 100% trustworthy (i.e., sites with domain authority

 Google's spiders measure the number of links a particular website is "away" from the trusted domains in order to find out "how much" that website can be trusted.

 If most of the backlinks are coming in from the same domain, Google may interpret it as a link scheme.
 To achieve higher rankings, you should have a broad-based link profile with several websites of different types linking to your site.

-What Are Bad (and Ugly) Backlinks?
+What are Bad Backlinks?

 For instance, if you're building backlinks through aggressive guest posting without considering the authority or trust of the linking domain, Google's algorithm can sniff out spammy links.

-As for the ugly ones, these are the backlinks that openly and unabashedly violate Google’s guidelines
+As for the ugly ones, these are the backlinks that openly and unabashedly violate Google’s guidelines.

-.
 The examples can include backlinks built by robots on hundreds of websites, backlinks built using "dofollow" widgets (such as a badge or plugin), links hacked into other websites without their permission, or links from foreign language websites that have nothing to do with your business.

-comes in handy).
+comes in handy.

 Use Your Head

-Using the information provided in this post, you should now be able to start improving your website’s link equity.
-It’s important to remember at this point, however, that your best tool when determining whether you would want a backlink from a website is your own self.
+Your best tool when determining whether you would want a backlink from a website is your own head.
 If you view a website from a neutral perspective, you should be able to quickly determine the quality of the site.